PGBSean/Surface-Pro-5-OpenCore/README.md

 WARNING ⚠️: I  do not responsible for lost personal data, or malfunction hard drive. **You are doing this at your own RISK.**

+**In anytime soon, this repository will be detached from Mrhomebrew's fork.
+This way there isn't a conflict between the twos.**

 ## Credits
 + Thanks to @MrHomebrew for the creation of the Surface Pro 5's EFI.
 Even though your EFI is really messed up, but I managed to fixed it.
 + Thanks to @Xiashangning for the BigSurface kext.
 This makes the type cover, touch, stylus works flawlessly on this machine!